 Large-scale sensor networks require tight data handling and data dissemination techniques.
-Transmitting a full-resolution data feed from each sensor back to the base-station, is often prohibitive due to (i) limited bandwidth that may not be sufficient to sustain a continuous feed from all sensors and (ii) increased power consumption due to wireless multi-hop communication.

-In order to minimize the volume of data transmitted, we can apply two well known ideas: aggregation and approximation.
-Aggregation works by summarizing the measured information in the form of simple statistics like average, maximum, minimum etc that are then transmitted to the base-station over regular intervals.
-Aggregation is an effective mean to reduce the volume of data, but can be rather crude for applications that need detailed historical information, e.g. military surveillance.
+Transmitting a full-resolution data feed from each sensor back to the base-station is often prohibitive due to (i) limited bandwidth that may not be sufficient to sustain a continuous feed from all sensors and (ii) increased power consumption due to wireless multi-hop communication.
+In order to minimize the volume of the transmitted data, we can apply two well known ideas: aggregation and approximation.
+Aggregation works by summarizing the measurements in the form of simple statistics like average, maximum, minimum etc. that are then transmitted to the base-station over regular intervals.
+Aggregation is an effective mean to reduce the volume of data, but is rather crude for applications that need detailed historical information (like military surveillance).
 When data feeds exhibit a large degree of redundancy, approximation is a less intrusive form of data reduction in which the underlying data feed is replaced by an approximate signal tailored to the application needs.
-The tradeoff is then between the size of the approximate signal and its precision compared to the real-time information monitored by the sensor.
+The trade-off is then between the size of the approximate signal and its precision compared to the real-time information monitored by the sensor.

-In this paper we present a new data reduction algorithm for the dissemination of approximate measurements over sensor networks.
-Our techniques build on the observation that the values of the collected measurements exhibit similar patterns over time, or that different measurements are naturally correlated, as is the case between pressure and humidity.
+In this paper we present a data reduction algorithm for the dissemination of historical measurements in constraint environments, such as sensor networks.
+Our techniques build on the observation that the values of the collected measurements exhibit similar patterns over time, or that different measurements are naturally correlated, as is the case between pressure and humidity in weather monitoring applications.
 At the core of our approximation lies the notion of a base signal, a set of values from the collected measurements that capture prominent features of the data.
 Following the construction of the base signal, the collected data is partitioned into intervals that can be efficiently approximated as linear projections of some part of the base signal.
 As we will show in this paper, our techniques provide: